Jashanpreet5/multiprocessor-system-simulator/README.md

 # multiprocessor-system-simulator

-# Dynamic Load Balancing in Multiprocessor Systems
+# 🪄Dynamic Load Balancing in Multiprocessor Systems
 A lightweight, command-line-based simulator that demonstrates **dynamic load balancing** by distributing tasks across multiple processors in real time.
 It assigns each incoming task to the **least-loaded processor** at the moment of arrival, adapting dynamically to changing system loads.

 Ideal for **Operating Systems coursework**, **distributed systems education**, and **performance analysis experiments**.